kkruecke/234tree-in-cpp/README.md

 Code was compiled with  g++ version 5.3 using **-std=c++14** option.

-Everything seems to work, including the iterator classes, with the exeception that rbegin() seems to return an iterator that returns, when used in a loop, the last element twice.
+Everything seems to work, including the iterator classes.

 Further documentations is at [Implementing a 2 3 4 Tree in C++14](http://cplusplus.kurttest.com/notes/tree234.html).